aldoprogrammer/make-a-not-found-page-in-react-js/README.md

 # Getting Started with Create React App
 I Make this project to learn about React JS.
 So that later on, I will get used to it.
+I really hope that I can be a great front - end developer.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts